 Prospectus for 144A and Reg S Bond Offerings

-Prospectus.com assist companies worldwide with 144A and Regulation S (Reg S) offerings for both debt and equity.
+Prospectus.com assists companies worldwide with 144A and Regulation S (Reg S) offerings for both debt and equity.

 What is a 144A Note or Bond?

-Bonds or notes issued under Rule 144A indicates that the debt securities will only be offered to U.S. based investors.
+Bonds or notes issued under Rule 144A indicate that the debt securities will only be offered to U.S. based investors.
 A 144A offering is considered by many to be one of the more efficient and quickest ways to raise capital outside of the initial public offering space.
 144A’s are used to raise hundreds of millions and even billions of dollars in one offering.
 Large corporations like Microsoft and Apple, for instance, issue 144A debt, instead of issuing stock or selling additional equity.
-In fact, 99% of all 144A offerings are debt offerings, i.e. notes or bonds being sold.
+In fact, 99% of all 144A offerings are debt offerings, (i.e. notes or bonds being sold).

 Rule 144A is one of the most popular rules utilized worldwide to raise capital along with the Regulation S or Reg S rule.
-144A is a rule adopted pursuant to the U.S. Securities Act of 1933 and provides a safe harbor from registration for certain private resales of the restricted securities an investor class called “QIBs”.
-Qualified institutional buyers, or QIBs, are either institutional investors or accredited investors with holdings of at least $100 million in assets.
-144A has many features including the length one has to hold onto the purchased securities before reselling them, along with the number of units sold and the methodology employed in the sell.
+144A is a rule adopted pursuant to the U.S. Securities Act of 1933.
+It provides a safe harbor from registration for certain private resales of the restricted securities by an investor class known as Qualified Institutional Buyers (“QIBs”).
+QIBs are either institutional investors or accredited investors with holdings of at least $100 million in assets.
+144A has many features including the length of time one has to hold onto the purchased securities before reselling them, the number of units sold and the methodology employed in the sale.

 Private Placement Market

-Many of these rules, including 144A, offer various exemption from registrations and do so under the compliance of Section 4(a)(2) of the Securities Act.
-For the non-US area of investment that is related to 144A, Regulation S (or Reg S) is the offshore (or outside U.S. or the non-US.) investor element.
+Many of these rules, including 144A, offer various exemptions from registrations and do so under the compliance of Section 4(a)(2) of the Securities Act.
+For the non-U.S. area of investment that is related to 144A, Regulation S (or Reg S) is the offshore (or outside U.S. or the non-U.S.) investor element.
 As opposed to Regulation D offerings that issuers issue both debt and equity, Rule 144A issuers mainly offer debt securities.
 The private placement market has features and avenues to raise capital, and 144A and Reg D are the two most popular methods.
-While Reg D offerings are more common than 144A offerings mainly because less capital is raised than in a 144A), and in fact over a trillion dollars yearly is raised by Regulation D offerings.
-144A is shortly behind this dollar amount.
+Reg D offerings are more common than 144A offerings, mainly because less capital is raised than in a 144A.
+In fact, over a trillion dollars is raised annually by Regulation D offerings which is slightly more than capital raised by 144A offerings.

-To issue a 144A bond or 144A note a prospectus must be written.
-The prospectus will outline the terms of securities such as the interest payment, the maturity dates and how much the company is raising and other details of the offering.
+To issue a 144A bond or 144A note, a prospectus must be written.
+The prospectus will outline the terms of securities such as the interest payment, the maturity dates, how much the company is raising and other details of the offering.
 In additional to a prospectus, or instead of writing a prospectus, one will create and write a private placement memorandum.
 This is similar to the prospectus and in many circles the two are interchangeable.

-Prospectus.com is the global leading in 144A offering documents for both equity and debt securities for both public and private placements.
+Prospectus.com is the global leader in 144A offering documents for both equity and debt securities for both public and private placements.